 Deductions for Tips and Overtime

-The new Senate bill keeps House exemptions for tips and overtime.
-Proposed legislation allows taxpayers to deduct both tips and overtime pay from federal taxable income.
+The Senate bill kept House exemptions for tips and overtime.
+The legislation allows taxpayers to deduct both tips and overtime pay from federal taxable income.
 Tips must be cash-based, voluntarily paid and earned in occupations where tipping was customary before 2025.
 The deduction excludes tips received in specified service trades or by high-income earners.

 For overtime, the deduction applies to pay above the regular rate as defined by the Fair Labor Standards Act.
 Highly compensated employees are excluded.
 Both deductions would be available to non-itemizers and require valid Social Security numbers.